NHS Education for Scotland Privacy and Data Protection Notice

 As a controller we collect and use (process) the following kinds of personal data:

 As a processor only, we use personal data including that in:

 When you do not provide information directly to us, we may hold it because we have received it from other individuals and bodies involved in the delivery of health and care services in Scotland.
 These include other NHS boards or public bodies and suppliers of goods and services.

 We may use your work contact details to tell you about relevant training opportunities, educational events or related activities, or resources that may be of interest.
 We may also contact you to invite you to participate in the evaluation of education or related research.
 We only contact non-work email address if we have your permission to do so.

-We process sensitive types of personal data, including information about racial or ethnic origin; political opinions; religious or philosophical beliefs; trade union membership; health; and sex life or sexual orientation.
+We also process information about racial or ethnic origin; political opinions; religious or philosophical beliefs; trade union membership; health; and sex life or sexual orientation.

-NES also processes more sensitive types of personal information, including health information in its role as a lead digital provider for the provision of and management of health can social care systems and services, supporting NHS Boards in the delivery of health and social care treatment.
+As either a data controller or a data processor, NES also processes sensitive personal data in its role as a lead digital provider for the provision of and management of health and social care systems and services, supporting NHS Boards in the delivery of health and social care treatment.

-We will share personal data where appropriate and necessary with third parties such as employing NHS Boards and other employers, educational institutions and regulatory and professional bodies.
+We will share personal data where appropriate and necessary with third parties such as NHS boards who are providing care to patients or undertaking public health reporting, and in their employer role, and educational institutions and regulatory and professional bodies.
 We will also share personal data where required to do so by law.

 NES is required to comply with the General Data Protection Regulation 2016 and the Data Protection Act 2018 and have an appropriate legal basis when using personal data.
 When using personal information our legal basis is usually: